MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Application-Code.md

 5. Export all objects.

+### Tools for upgrading application code
 When you upgrade to [!INCLUDE[navnowlong](includes/navnowlong_md.md)], we recommend that you use the [!INCLUDE[wps_2](includes/wps_2_md.md)] cmdlets and sample scripts that are included on the product media.
 During the code upgrade, [!INCLUDE[wps_2](includes/wps_2_md.md)] cmdlets can make it faster to merge most changes.
-For example, you can combine several steps in a command that uses a cmdlet such [T:Microsoft.Dynamics.Nav.Model.Tools.Cmdlets.Merge-NAVApplicationObject](assetId:///T:Microsoft.Dynamics.Nav.Model.Tools.Cmdlets.Merge-NAVApplicationObject).
-The following section describes how you can use the [T:Microsoft.Dynamics.Nav.Model.Tools.Cmdlets.Merge-NAVApplicationObject](assetId:///T:Microsoft.Dynamics.Nav.Model.Tools.Cmdlets.Merge-NAVApplicationObject) cmdlet and other [!INCLUDE[wps_2](includes/wps_2_md.md)] cmdlets.
+For example, you can combine several steps in a command that uses a cmdlet such as the [Merge-NAVApplicationObject](https://go.microsoft.com/fwlink/?linkid=398884).
+The following section describes how you can use the Merge-NAVApplicationObject cmdlet and other [!INCLUDE[wps_2](includes/wps_2_md.md)] cmdlets.

 For information about other ways of upgrading your code, see [Upgrading the Application Code](http://msdn.microsoft.com/en-us/library/dn271652\(v=nav.71\).aspx) for [!INCLUDE[navsicily](includes/navsicily_md.md)] in the MSDN Library.

+## Preparing the Application Text Files
+ The [!INCLUDE[navnow](includes/navnow_md.md)] cmdlets take text files as input.
+You must prepare three sets of text files that contain application objects as describes in the list above.
+You can export application objects to text files from the [!INCLUDE[nav_dev_short](includes/nav_dev_short_md.md)], or by running the [ExportObjects](ExportObjects.md) command.
+The following list describes the main steps of preparing the text files that you must provide as input for the application merge process.

- To begin, create four folders on the computer and name them as follows:
+1. Create four folders on the computer, and name them as follows:

  -   **ORIGINAL**

-     This folder must contain the application objects from the baseline version, such as the original release of [!INCLUDE[nav7long](includes/nav7long_md.md)].
+      This folder will be used to store the application objects from the baseline version, such as the original release of [!INCLUDE[navcorfu](includes/navcorfu_md.md)].

  -   **MODIFIED**

-     This folder must contain the application objects from the modified version, such as the customer's database.
+      This folder will contain the application objects from the modified version, such as the customer's database.

  -   **TARGET**

-     This folder must contain the application objects from [!INCLUDE[navnowlong](includes/navnowlong_md.md)].
+      This folder will be used to store the application objects from [!INCLUDE[navnowlong](includes/navnowlong_md.md)].

  -   **RESULT**

-     This folder will contain the application objects that are the result of the application merge.
+      This folder will be used to store the application objects that are the result of the application merge.
 It will also contain zero or more .CONFLICT files that describe conflicting code.

-## Preparing the Text Files
- The [!INCLUDE[navnow](includes/navnow_md.md)] cmdlets take text files as input.
-You must prepare three sets of text files that contain application objects as describes in the list above.
-You can export application objects to text files from the [!INCLUDE[nav_dev_short](includes/nav_dev_short_md.md)], or by running the [ExportObjects](ExportObjects.md) command.
-The following list describes the main steps of preparing the text files that you must provide as input for the application merge process.

-1. First, export all application objects from the original version, such as the original [!INCLUDE[nav7long](includes/nav7long_md.md)] database.
-Do not export system tables.
+2. Export all application objects from the original version, such as the original [!INCLUDE[nav7long](includes/nav7long_md.md)] database.
+Do not export system tables, which have the IDs in the 2000000000 range.
 Name the file **OldBaseVersion.txt**, and then save the file in the ORIGINAL folder that you created earlier.

      For example, the Microsoft.Dynamics.Nav.Model.Tools.psd1 module includes a function, **Export-NAVApplicationObject**, that runs the [ExportObjects](ExportObjects.md) command.
 This means that you can run a command such as the following: